Adding the Controls to Your Project

 binfolder of your web application (where

-XXspecifies the version of the .NET framework supported by the assembly), and then reference it.
-To learn more about the assemblies in the various Telerik UI installation packages, see Included Assemblies.
+XXspecifies the version of the .NET framework supported by the assembly), and reference it.
+For more information about the assemblies in the installation packages, refer to the Included Assemblies article.

 Registerdirective at the top so that Visual Studio recognizes the Telerik control tags: